-- d) secrecy of ballot and free expression of the will of voters: - d.a) an election, a referendum, and a plebiscite in Georgia shall be held by secret ballot, except for Presidential elections of Georgia; - d.b) any influence restricting a free expression of the will of voters, as well as any control over the expression of the will of voters shall be prohibited.
+- d) secrecy of ballot and free expression of the will of voters: - d.a) an election, a referendum, and a plebiscite in Georgia shall be held by secret ballot, except for Presidential elections of Georgia; - d.b) coercion and/or intimidation of voters, and violation of the secrecy of voting shall be prohibited.
+Such action shall result in criminal liability of a violator.